 BCF is used for CAP to broadcast its capabilities and informations.

 The BCF frame body contains fixed and extensible parts.
 See Table 3 for information of the fixed part.
-The extensible part can be in a TLV structure.
+The extensible part can be in a TLV structure and appended to the fixed part, as indicated in section 1.5.3.4.23.
 STA can know whether there is extensible part by checking if the length field in BCF MAC header is larger than the length of fixed part.

 Table 3